jedwards1211/meteor-webpack-react/README.md

 ```
 > npm install
-> ./prod
+> node prod.js
 ```
 Make sure to wait for Meteor to say it's listening, and for the client and server `webpack --watch` processes to print out module/bundle info.
 The site won't work until all are ready.

 ## Deployment

-Big thanks to Adam Brodzinski for creating a deployment script!
+You can set the project name in `projectName.js`.
+It defaults to the project folder name.

 There is a deployment script that supports several common options:
 ```
-./deploy my-app.meteor.com
+node deploy.js meteor.com
 ```
 The usual basic meteor.com deploy

 ```
-./deploy modulus
+node deploy.js modulus
 ```
 Uses modulus (make sure to go into the deploy script and replace `your_app_proj_name` with a real value

 ```
-./deploy mup
+node deploy.js mup
 ```
-See deploy script for some additional hints
+See `deploy.js` for some additional hints

 ```
-./deploy demeteorizer
+node deploy.js demeteorizer
 ```
 Builds with demeteorizer